Pediatric electroencephalogram (EEG)

 The night before the EEG, your child’s hair needs to be washed.
 To make it easier for the electrodes to be attached, don’t use any oil, conditioner, hair spray or other products.
 Also, remove hair extensions and don’t braid or put-up long hair.

-What questions should I ask my provider about a Pediatric Electroencephalogram (EEG)?
+What questions should I ask my provider about a pediatric electroencephalogram (EEG)?

 • Are there any other tests that we should be considering?